Divya Sainathan is a writer and editor with a special interest in early childhood education.

 Encourage your child to cover themselves well.
 Wearing light-colored, long-sleeved clothes works best against mosquitoes.

 Use approved and tested insect repellents.
-If you are not comfortable applying these directly on your child's skin, you can spray/apply some to their clothing.
+If you are not comfortable applying these directly to your child's skin, you can spray or apply some to their clothing.

 Mosquito sprays and plug-in vaporizers can be used indoors to fend off mosquitoes.